 “I used the OCP services to the fullest.
 Coming in as a returning student, my agenda was to get better at speaking, writing, and communicating in English.
 I knew those skills would give me confidence going into an interview.
 And that is what I learned from them.
 I learned about the interview process, how to network, and how to write a proper resume.”

 “Attending Meredith College was the best step I ever took because it gave me the confidence I needed to enter the real world and made me a stronger woman,” said Pinaky.
-“After 17 years, I will achieve my goal of getting my bachelor’s degree in computer science.
+“After 17 years, I achieved my goal of getting my bachelor’s degree in computer science.
 It’s like a dream come true.”